 Once you've set up the webhooks you want and have begun collecting data, you can relax – as long as everything continues to work correctly.
 You'll have to keep an eye out for any changes to FormKeep's webhooks implementation.

 From FormKeep to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing FormKeep data in Google Data Studio is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites FormKeep to Redshift, FormKeep to BigQuery, and FormKeep to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites FormKeep to Redshift, FormKeep to BigQuery, FormKeep to Azure SQL Data Warehouse, FormKeep to PostgreSQL, FormKeep to Panoply, and FormKeep to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to solve this problem automatically.
+Products like Stitch were built to move data from FormKeep to Google Data Studio automatically.
 With just a few clicks, Stitch starts extracting your FormKeep data via the API, structuring it in a way that is optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Google Data Studio.